gpoehl/phpReport/docs/source/actionMethods.rst

 Named events
 ............

-Each named event is mapped to an action.
+Actions are identified by an ActionKey Enum.
+But you can always use the name of the ActionKey.
+That allows usage of ActionKeys as keys in an array.

+The executable action can be set during the initialisation process or by passing specific parameters to certain methods.

-Below are all events listed.
+Below is a list of all actions.
 Parameters passed to the action object are shown in parenthesis.

-.. note: Not all actions make use of the parameters.

 Data independent events